MicrosoftDocs/appcenter-docs/docs/quickstarts/android/distribute.md

 2. Turn **Distribute builds** on and select a collaborator group.
 You can edit groups and add new groups in the **Distribute** service.

 3. Click **Save** and allow the branch to build again.

 Another way is to upload your own .apk file:
-*Optional: From the Distribute service, click **New Group** at the top of the page to add people to test the app or collaborate with you.*
+<em>Optional: From the Distribute service, click **New Group</em>* at the top of the page to add people to test the app or collaborate with you.*
 1. Click **Distribute new release** at the top of the page.

 2. Under **Upload your release**, navigate to the app-release.apk file that was generated when you signed the APK.
 Click Next.

 3. Leave Release notes blank.
 Click Next.

 4. Under **Who are you distributing this release to?** select the distribution group.
 Click Next.